allamand/eks-blueprint-terraform-demo/README.md

 repeat 10 curl -s $URL | grep CLUSTER_NAME | awk -F "<span>|</span>" '{print $4}' && sleep 60
 ```

-The default TTL is for 60 seconds, and you have 50% chance to have blue or green cluster, then you may need to replay the previous command several times to have an idea of the repartition., which theorically is 50%
+The default TTL is for 60 seconds, and you have 50% chance to have blue or green cluster, then you may need to replay the previous command several times to have an idea of the repartition, which theorically is 50%

-3. Now that we see that our green cluster is taking requests correctly, we can update the eks-blue cluster configuration to but the weight to 0 and apply again. after a few moment, your route53 records should look like the below screen shot, and all request should now reach eks-green cluster.
+3. Now that we see that our green cluster is taking requests correctly, we can update the eks-blue cluster configuration to have the weight to 0 and apply again. after a few moment, your route53 records should look like the below screenshot, and all requests should now reach eks-green cluster.

 <p align="center">
   <img src="static/burnham-records3.png"/>